nikhildsahu/E-Certify/README.md

 - It works on the idea that: “Only the issuer can upload the certificate and the rest people can only view  it.”
 The entire process       works on the blockchain in partnership with the IPFS(to provide data security).
 - Does Everything for Certificates : Storing ,Validating and Sharing .
 - Thus this is a modern and hassle-free solution to manage certificates and verify them!
+- This Project was made at SIH 2019
 ## Insight
 - It is D-App on [Ethereum](https://www.ethereum.org/).
 - Back-End has Smart Contract